viron-src/recrypt_model/readme.md

 ## Success failures

-In extremely rare cases its possible a transaction is executed within the exchange system but a gRPC error (such as UNAVAILABLE vgw-db mentioned above or DEADLINE EXCEEDED) is returned to your client.
+In extremely rare cases its possible a transaction is executed within the exchange system but a gRPC error (such as UNAVAILABLE with "vgw-db" as the message mentioned above or DEADLINE_EXCEEDED) is returned to your client.

 Make use of idempotency fields mentioned above when interfacing with the system to provide highly available state synchronization between integration points.

-## Timeouts
+## Internal timeouts

-If you receive gRPC DEADLINE EXCEEDED with "vgw-db" as the message then the transaction/request timed out.
-This should never occur under normal operations, but it's worth being aware of this error code during extraordinary events.
+If you receive gRPC DEADLINE_EXCEEDED with "vgw-db" as the message then the transaction/request timed out from within the database itself and in most cases the transaction or request was rolled back.

+This is different to DEADLINE_EXCEEDED with any other message mentioned above.
+DEADLINE_EXCEEDED should never occur under normal operations regardless, but it's worth being aware of this error code during extraordinary events.

 ## Streaming RPC's